BIGJRA/BIGJRA.github.io/rejuv.md

 right with a tall grass in all four directions contains an *Ability Capsule.* The tiny tree below contains a *Hyper Potion.*

-Head into the gatehouse on the left side and you'll be recruited by “C” to take care of the Dimensional Rift, but only after a 3v3 battle with his three bug types.
+Head into the gatehouse on the left side and you'll be recruited by "C" to take care of the Dimensional Rift, but only after a 3v3 battle with his three bug types.

-International Police “C”
+International Police "C"
 -   Orbeetle, Level 30.
     -   Signal Beam
     -   Hypnosis